PipedreamHQ/docs/docs/notebook/inspector/README.md

 ## `$event`

-When you send an event to the pipeline, we take the source data — for example, the HTTP payload, headers, etc. — and add our own Pipedream metadata to it.
-That collection of data is exposed as a JavaScript object named [`$event`](/notebook/dollar-event/) you can use in the rest of your pipeline.
+When you send an event to the workflow, we take the source data — for example, the HTTP payload, headers, etc. — and add our own Pipedream metadata to it.
+That collection of data is exposed as a JavaScript object named [`$event`](/notebook/dollar-event/) you can use in the rest of your workflow.

 When you click on a given event in the inspector, we show you the contents of `$event`: